OpenRouterTeam/openrouter-runner/README.md

 1. Fork this repository
 2. In your code editor of choice go to the modal folder `cd modal`
-3. Follow the instructions in the [Runner ReadMe](./modal/runner/README.md) to get started developing.
+3. Follow the detailed instructions in the [Runner ReadMe](./modal/runner/README.md) to get started developing.

 ## Contributions